garamond13/ReShade-shaders/Addons/DiscoElysiumGraphicalUpgrade/README.md

 - Install ReShade 6.6.0+ with full add-on support.
 - Copy **DiscoElysiumGraphicalUpgrade.addon64** the games folder where **disco.exe** is (ReShade should be installed in the same folder).

+# Known issues

+- Save game image may apear wrong.
+This does not corupt the save file in any other way, the save file should still work perfectly fine.

 ## Compilation

 - You can clone [ReShade](https://github.com/crosire/reshade) and add DiscoElysiumGraphicalUpgrade project to Examples solution, then build the project.